Survey of a Class of Iterative Row-Action Methods: The Kaczmarz Method: Applications of the Kaczmarz Method

 \subsubsection{Methods for Image Reconstruction}

 In the context of image reconstruction during a CT scan, the cyclical Kaczmarz method is also known as the Algebraic Reconstruction Technique (ART) method, first presented by Gordon, Bender, and Herman in 1970 \cite{gordon1970algebraic}.
 Since then, other variations of ART have been developed for systems with special characteristics (for example, systems where each entry of $A$ is either 0 or 1).
 Now, ART-type methods include methods that use a single data entry in each iteration of the algorithm.
 For more examples see reference \cite{herman1976iterative}.
 One variation worth discussing is the incorporation of constraints.
 A common type of constraints are box constraints that force each entry of the solution to be in between a minimum and maximum value.
 For example, if it is known that the pixels of the reconstructed image have values between 0 and 1, we can use the $0 \leq x \leq 1$ constraint to decrease the error of the reconstructed image.
 There are several approaches on how to introduce constraints into our original problem of solving $Ax=b$.
 Since constraints can be written as inequalities, we could extend the original system to contain equalities and inequalities and use the relaxation method (see Section~\ref{sec:ineq_theory}) for the rows of the system corresponding to the inequalities.
 In practice, another approach is used: after an iteration of the ART method, the box constraints are applied to every entry in $x$ such that no illegal values are used in the next iteration.
 This can also be described as the projection of $x^{(k)}$ onto a closed convex set and this variation of the ART method is known as Projected Algebraic Reconstruction Technique (PART) \cite{andersen2014generalized, wu2020projected}.
 Note that enforcing constraints in each iteration modifies the original linear problem into a non-linear one.
 Since the original version of ART is based on the CK method, and since the RK method can have a faster convergence than the CK method, the Projected Randomized Kaczmarz (PRK) method \cite{wu2020projected} was introduced to accelerate the convergence of the PART method.
 This is simply the RK method with an extra step to enforce constraints.
 Note that, since all these methods are based on variations of the Kaczmarz method for consistent systems, they can not solve inconsistent systems.
 The authors of PRK solved this problem by developing the Projected Randomzized Extended Kaczmarz (PREK) method, which combines the PART and REK methods to solve inconsistent linear problems with constraints.
+It is important to note that, in the context of CT scans, there is no consensus on the nomenclature of iterative methods in the literature since there are distinct algorithms with the same name.
+For instance, there is a parallel implementation of the ART method called PART \cite{gordon2006parallel} that is not related to the projected ART.